When you file a Florida homeowners insurance claim, you might expect immediate relief. Here’s why that would be a mistake.

 Important Timeframes for Florida Homeowners Insurance Claims

 After you first notify your insurance provider of your claim, if you don’t speak to a representative at the moment of filing, you can expect them to get back to you within 14 days.
 Florida requires insurance providers to acknowledge the receipt of a claim within this timeframe, barring any circumstances beyond the provider’s control.
+If you file outside of this time period, your homeowners insurance may try to deny the claim altogether.

 In addition to confirmation that they have received your claim, your insurance provider must also give you the proper forms for you to fill out along with instructions.
 Once you have the forms you need to submit your claim, you should focus on gathering and documenting evidence of your claim.
 See our other blog post here to learn more about documenting evidence.
 Once your insurance carrier receives your proof of loss statements, they have 10 days to begin an investigation.